ravikumar10/YouTubeDownloader/README.md

 # YouTubeDownloader

+Due to windows file saving/creation criteria , tool was throwing error INVALID arguemnts , as it's not able to save the file name which is taken directly from title of the youtube video.
+This is happening because of the presence of the quantifiers,spaces etc.
+In the new .exe all the changes are included.

 Created a youtube downloader in perl and uploading it as a window .exe file.

 Download the project and run it using command line :